nahimdhaney/chatroom/readme.md

 This Django Project use redis and celery to manage chat-rooms.

-with /stock='quote' you will call a bot and he will send a message to the room.
+with /stock='quote' you'll call a bot and he is going to send a message to the room.

 ## To run the backend, run: